-SUMMIT COUNTY — Curious to know what The Outback looks like in the middle of the summer?
+Curious to know what The Outback looks like in the middle of summer?
 Keystone Gulch Road is your ticket to Colorado’s version of the Australian wilderness, even if the two only share a name.

 When traveling inside the Keystone Resort boundary, stay on routes designated for bike travel and expect to encounter vehicles on Keystone Gulch Road, including regular employee and truck traffic from June to August.
 Camping is allowed in designated areas along the road.
 The route is closed in May and early June for elk calving.
 Don’t travel if the gate at the base is shut.

 Begin pedaling up Keystone Gulch Road.
-Novices will enjoy the first few miles of this well-maintained dirt road.
+Novices, and those on gravel bikes, will enjoy the first few miles of this well-maintained dirt road.
 It climbs gradually along a meandering stream and through a shady forest.
 It winds along the base of the ski area, passing two chairlifts.

 At 4.5 miles, near the third chairlift (Outback Express), the road veers left and begins climbing more steeply.
-Novices may want to turn around here.
+Novices, and those on gravel bikes, may want to turn around here.

 To reach North Peak, ascend steadily for 2 more miles.
 At about 6 miles (just before the top), there’s a fork to the right near a gate.
-Continue straight to North Peak and the Outpost Restaurant, which is sometimes open for lunch during the summer season.
+Continue straight to North Peak and the Outpost, which is sometimes open for lunch during the summer season.

 For more exploring, turn right onto the side road.
 Climb over rocky terrain for a little more than a mile to the scenic Erickson Mine.
 This historic structure is private and fragile — please view it from a distance.
 Since the later portion of the trip is mainly above timberline, be sure the weather is cooperating before you decide to extend the ride.

 Support Local Journalism

 As a Summit Daily News reader, you make our work possible.